Coherent state: Coherent states in quantum optics

 Figure 2: The oscillating wave packet corresponding to the second coherent state depicted in Figure 1.
 At each phase of the light field, the distribution is a Gaussian of constant width.

 Figure 3: Wigner function of the coherent state depicted in Figure 2.
 The distribution is centered on state's amplitude α and is symmetric around this point.
 The ripples are due to experimental errors.

 In quantum optics the coherent state refers to a state of the quantized electromagnetic field, etc. that describes a maximal kind of coherence and a classical kind of behavior.
 Erwin Schrödinger derived it as a "minimum uncertainty" Gaussian wavepacket in 1926, searching for solutions of the Schrödinger equation that satisfy the correspondence principle.
 It is a minimum uncertainty state, with the single free parameter chosen to make the relative dispersion (standard deviation in natural dimensionless units) equal for position and momentum, each being equally small at high energy.

 Further, in contrast to the energy eigenstates of the system, the time evolution of a coherent state is concentrated along the classical trajectories.
 The quantum linear harmonic oscillator, and hence coherent states, arise in the quantum theory of a wide range of physical systems.
 They occur in the quantum theory of light (quantum electrodynamics) and other bosonic quantum field theories.

 While minimum uncertainty Gaussian wave-packets had been well-known, they did not attract full attention until Roy J. Glauber, in 1963, provided a complete quantum-theoretic description of coherence in the electromagnetic field.
 In this respect, the concurrent contribution of E.C.G.
 Sudarshan should not be omitted, (there is, however, a note in Glauber's paper that reads: "Uses of these states as generating functions for the $n$-quantum states have, however, been made by J. Schwinger).

-Glauber was prompted to do this to provide a description of the Hanbury-Brown & Twiss experiment, which generated very wide baseline (hundreds or thousands of miles) interference patterns that could be used to determine stellar diameters.
+Glauber was prompted to do this to provide a description of the Hanbury Brown and Twiss experiment, which generated very wide baseline (hundreds or thousands of miles) interference patterns that could be used to determine stellar diameters.
 This opened the door to a much more comprehensive understanding of coherence.
 (For more, see Quantum mechanical description.)